Kirbskol/odin-recipes/README.md

 # odin-recipes

-This is the first project within the Foundations Course on The Odin Project.
+This is my first project within the Foundations Course of The Odin Project.

-The task at hand?
-To create a simple HTML website, that displays at least three different recipes within it.

 Within this repo you will find:
-- Home page (index.html)
+- Home page (index.html) with links to specific recipes for different meal times.
+Swedish style!
-- Recipes pages within Recipes folder
+- Recipes pages within Recipes folder, all with image, ingredients, and instructions!
-- Images folder (images for the different recipes)
+- Images folder containing images relating to each recipe!

 Thank you for reading!
+I hope you enjoy your Swedish meal!
+Tack!